-Welcome to Blue Bridesmaid, here we have all of our beautiful dresses available online, direct from our UK bridal shop in Wrexham shown in blue.
+Welcome to Blue Bridesmaid, here we have all of our beautiful dresses available, direct from our UK bridal shop in Llangollen shown in blue.
 With over 70 styles to choose from and a great selection of over 100 colours you and your ladies will be spoiled for choice.

 The quality of the J'adore Collection is exceptionally high, and we're confident we cannot be matched on quality and price anywhere online or on the high street.
 We offer a one dress refund policy and sample loan service so you can see the quality before you buy or you're welcome to come to our bridal shop and try the dresses in store.